 RAG organises a yearly conference on a theme relevant to religious archives.
 This is held in a different location every year and speakers include archivists, librarians, academics, users of archives and representatives of faith organisations.

-The conference for 2018 wil be held on Thursday 10th May 2018 at King’s College London (Strand Campus, in the Council Room).
+The conference for 2018 was held on Thursday 10th May 2018 at King’s College London (Strand Campus, in the Council Room).
 The topic is Military chaplaincy in WW1.
-Details of the programme can be found here, and the booking form here.
+Details of the programme can be found here

 The 2017 Religious Archives Group Conference, on the topic Women in Religious Archives, was held on Friday 5th May at the Institute of Our Lady of Mercy in Bermondsey, London.